 GoPet's scratcher is our budget option at around $20.
 It's a recycled cardboard wedge, with two available scratching sides, so it can be turned over to spread the damage.
 The design includes two holes to stimulate your cat's curiosity and encourage it to play as well as scratch.

-Because it's wedge-shaped, the scratching surface is slanted, giving your cat a more natural and easier stretch than with flat scratchers.
+Because it's wedge-shaped, the scratching surface is slanted, giving your kitty a more natural and easier stretch than with flat scratchers.
 Cardboard also has the advantage that unlike sisal, it can't catch your cat's claws.
-The package includes catnip as well as a bell ball that can be put in the little recesses in the scratcher to turn it into a cat toy, making it a really versatile little object.
+The package includes catnip as well as a bell ball that can be put in the little recesses in the body to turn it into a cat toy, making it a really versatile little object.

 And the winner is .... the Pet Fusion Ultimate Scratcher Lounge.
 We loved all the others, but this one is brilliant.
 The design would fit anywhere, while the different scratching areas and curvy cat lounging make it a really flexible product that your cats can use in many different ways.